Video call etiquette: Essential tips from recruitment experts

 There is nothing more embarrassing than thinking no one can hear/see you and complaining out loud about your co-workers or work situation.
 As you join a meeting, your video or mic may already be on, and if you don’t end a call properly, they remain on.

-Save everyone lethal amounts of embarrassment and assume everything is live the second you click to join a call.
+Save everyone from potential awkwardness and assume everything is live the second you click to join a call.
 Assume the same until you close out of a call completely – or close the software.
-Practising video call etiquette in this regard helps prevent unfortunate incidents that could result in a call with HR.

 15. Don’t start a video call without warning

 Surprising someone with a virtual call is the cardinal sin of video call etiquette.
-To avoid this, send them a quick email or chat message to offer a heads up and request permission.
+A tip to avoid this is to send them a quick email or chat message to offer a heads up and request permission.
 Get an explicit “Yes” before you start a video call.
 If you can’t get a response, try a call first and switch to video if you get the go-ahead.
 No one wants to be caught off guard on camera.

 Register for our candidate portal and stay updated with recommended jobs